qsnyder/september-pcug/README.md

 ## Starting NSO

 Much like every other aspect of the project, NSO/NCS can be started and run from the `makefile`.
 For the first run, the folder structure will need to be setup.
 This can be done by running `make nso`, which will create setup all required files/folders, tell NSO to use the `./netsim` folder, and make symlinks to all NEDs that will be used within the project.
-After `ncs-setup` has completed, two `make` commands are available, depending on desired CLI of NSO
+After `ncs-setup` has completed, two `make` commands are available, depending on desired CLI of NSO.
 - `make cli-c` | Cisco command style
 - `make cli-j` | Juniper command style